How do the air conditioner systems work?

 Air-conditioning systems and refrigerators work in one and the same way.
 Instead of cooling small isolated place, as it is done with the fridge, the air-conditioning systems cool rooms, houses or entire buildings.

-The construction of every air conditioner system consists of three basic components:
+The construction of every AC system consists of three basic components:

 • Indoor unit;

 • Outdoor unit;

 The outdoor unit is equipped with a heat exchanger, fan and compressor, which is the heart of the system.
 The outdoor unit is installed outside.
 The indoor unit is equipped with a heat exchanger and is installed inside the premises.
 It is the indoor unit that cools, heats or dries your home.

 The refrigerator agent enters the compressor as a cold low pressure gas.
 The compressor increases the pressure and the cold gas leaves it in the form of hot gas with high pressure as it passes into the heater exchanger of the outside unit.
 It very much resembles the radiator of a car.
 If you look on the outer side of the outdoor unit, you will notice very fine metal ribs, which allow the passing refrigerant which is now in the form of hot gas to lose its heat more rapidly.